The-Osint-Toolbox/Internet-OSINT/README.md

 <p align="center">
   <img width="150" height="150" src="https://www.cqcore.uk/wp-content/uploads/2021/04/cropped-cropped-Capture-2.png">
 </p>
 <p>The Internet is a big place to investigate, however there are resources available to help you find whats connected.
 There are many resources here that will help with various OSINT techniques.
-For Ransomware Threat Intelligence, these are located on the Data OSINT page.</p>
+For Ransomware Threat Intelligence websites, these are located on the Data OSINT page.</p>
 <table>
    <tr>
       <td><a href="https://github.com/The-Osint-Toolbox/Data-OSINT/">Data OSINT</a></td>